tiwarineha16/Python_Basic_Notebooks/README.md

 Welcome to the Python Notebooks Collection!
 This repository contains a series of Jupyter notebooks covering a wide range of Python topics, including basic functions, advanced data analysis, and practical implementations.
 Whether you're a beginner or an experienced developer, you'll find useful information and code examples to enhance your Python skills.

 Table of Contents
-Functions in Python
+1.Functions in Python
-Class Methods and Class Variables
+2.Class Methods and Class Variables
-EDA on Titanic Dataset
+3.EDA on Titanic Dataset
-Matplotlib and Seaborn Libraries
+4.Matplotlib and Seaborn Libraries
-NumPy and Other Inbuilt Functions
+5.NumPy and Other Inbuilt Functions
-OOPs (Object-Oriented Programming)
+6.OOPs (Object-Oriented Programming)
-Pandas in Python
+7.Pandas in Python
-Python Data Structures
+8.Python Data Structures
-Set, Dictionaries, and Tuples
+9.Set, Dictionaries, and Tuples
-Python Eval Function
+10.Python Eval Function
-EDA on Advanced House Price Prediction
+11.EDA on Advanced House Price Prediction
-Python Zip Function - Easy Parallel Iteration for Multiple Iterators PDF Password Protection Using Python
+12.Python Zip Function - Easy Parallel Iteration for Multiple Iterators 13.PDF Password Protection Using Python
-PIP Freeze - Creating Packages (Requirements.txt) For The Application Logging Implementation in Python
+14.PIP Freeze - Creating Packages (Requirements.txt) For The Application
+15.Logging Implementation in Python
-Secure Hash Algorithms Using Python - SHA256, SHA384, SHA224, SHA512, SHA1 - Hashing in Blockchain
+16.Secure Hash Algorithms Using Python - SHA256, SHA384, SHA224, SHA512, SHA1 - Hashing in Blockchain
-Numba Library - Let's Make Python Faster
+17.Numba Library - Let's Make Python Faster
-Shallow Copy vs Deep Copy in Python
+18.Shallow Copy vs Deep Copy in Python
-Exception Handling Detailed Explanation in Python Custom Exception Handling in Python
+19.Exception Handling Detailed Explanation in Python 20.Custom Exception Handling in Python
-Inheritance in Python
+21.Inheritance in Python
-Magic Methods in Classes
+22.Magic Methods in Classes
-Assert Statement in Python
+23.Assert Statement in Python
-Iterators vs Generators
+24.Iterators vs Generators
-Decorators In-depth Implementation
+25.Decorators In-depth Implementation
-Python Series - is vs == In-depth Explanation - Boolean Evaluation Beginner Level Python Projects
+26.Python Series - is vs == In-depth Explanation - Boolean Evaluation
+27.Beginner Level Python Projects
-Functions in Python
+28.Functions in Python
 This notebook covers the basics of defining and using functions in Python.
 It includes examples of built-in functions, user-defined functions, lambda functions, and more.

 Class Methods and Class Variables